 By registering with Pointer of course!

-What are your tips for people in remote roles who want to feel more connected and maintain strong professional relationships?
+What are your tips for people in remote roles in regional communities who want to feel more connected and maintain strong professional relationships?

 Participate in the workforce.
 It may be through paid part- or full-time work or it may be voluntary, at the local library or school canteen.
 Start a monthly coffee date with people and ban talk around family and the weather!
 Listen to podcasts and discuss them with other like-minded people.
 If you can’t do that physically, find them online.
 Just being involved is the best way to stay connected.